Fauré Requiem, Op. 48 (1889 version)

 and four cellos but just a single violin.
 Upon this deep, mellow platform, our Brandenburg Choir and soloists will offer a sublime, soothing account of Fauré’s great work.

-The Requiem will be complemented by impressionist and Romantic works for small choir and orchestra by French masters Debussy and Ravel.
+The Requiem will be complemented by works for small choir and orchestra by French Baroque masters Rameau and Lully.

 Brandenburg Choir, Photo Credit: Keith Saunders